 Are you looking for a dynamic speaker or trainer on intersectional disability justice, ableism, or autism and neurodiversity?

 I am an autistic, queer and genderqueer, east asian adoptee activist, writer, and public speaker with experience in disability public policy, legislative advocacy, grassroots disability rights organizing, social media campaigns, radical disability justice theory and praxis, and critical disability studies.
 I have mostly focused on violence impacting multiply marginalized disabled people (including via institutions and commitment, police brutality, and prisoner abuse), but have also done significant work related to access and inclusion in higher education, scholarship, and the academy, as well as Medicaid Home and Community-Based Settings (HCBS) regulations and implementation.

-I am a Justice Catalyst Fellow at the Bazelon Center for Mental Health Law, and Founder and Co-Director of the Fund for Community Reparations for Autistic People of Color’s Interdependence, Survival, and Empowerment.
-I am a board member of the Autism Women’s Network, founding board member of the Alliance for Citizen Directed Supports, past chairperson of the Massachusetts Developmental Disabilities Council, co-founder of the Disability Justice Caucus at my law school, and co-founder of the Washington Metro Disabled Students Collective based in Washington, D.C.
-Right now, I’m a law student at Northeastern University School of Law, and a visiting lecturer at Tufts University’s Experimental College.
+Right now, I am a Justice Catalyst Fellow at the Bazelon Center for Mental Health Law, and Founder and Co-Director of the Fund for Community Reparations for Autistic People of Color’s Interdependence, Survival, and Empowerment.
+I am a board member of the Autistic Women and Nonbinary Network, founding board member of the Alliance for Citizen Directed Supports, past chairperson of the Massachusetts Developmental Disabilities Council, co-founder of the Disability Justice Caucus at my law school, and co-founder of the Washington Metro Disabled Students Collective based in Washington, D.C.
+Recently, I graduated from Northeastern University School of Law, and taught as a visiting lecturer at Tufts University’s Experimental College.
 You can check out my full biography or curriculum vitae.